redhat-partner-solutions/rhel-sriov-test/README.md

 yum install -y tmux nmap podman
 ```

 One special test case, SR_IOV_OVS_IPv6, requires Open vSwitch.
 Without Open vSwitch installed, this test case will be skipped.
 To install an up to date Open vSwitch, install from the source tree is recommended.
-Alternatively, an out of date Open vSwitch version can be installed on RHEL just for the testing purpose,
+Alternatively, an out of date Open vSwitch version can be installed just for the testing purpose.
+For example, in RHEL 8
 ```
 yum install -y https://rdoproject.org/repos/rdo-release.rpm yum install -y openvswitch